Governance

 AMS members can vote and run for the positions of AMS Executive (a team of three – consisting of a candidate for President, VP Operations and VP University Affairs), the University Rector, or Undergraduate Trustee!
 Members also have the opportunity to vote in Faculty Society elections as well.

 AMS Elections also facilitates the Referendum process with the establishment of student fees for different clubs and campus groups, as well as the Triennial Review process to extend the fees that appear on SOLUS.
-There are two periods during which the referendum occurs: October and January.
+There are two periods during which the referendum occurs: November and February.

 AMS Referenda